 They say Texans do things on a much larger scale than the residents of other states.
 Although that can be a point of contention, one area where Texas looms large is over the heads of entrepreneurs that want to form a Limited Liability Company (LLC).
-If you are interested in forming an LLC, you should look out west for a state that is more friendly for entrepreneurs.
+If you are interested in forming an LLC, you should look out west for a state that offers more benefits for entrepreneurs.

 If you own a business and you also own assets, then you might consider forming an LLC.
 An LLC is a limited liability company that provides the owners with protection for their personal assets.
 When an LLC is formed, the owners will not be personally liable for any of the debts or liabilities of the company.